neelkamath/duo-ludio/README.md

 ## Documentation

+### Favicon

+Favicons are generated from [favicon.io](https://favicon.io/favicon-generator/).
+Styling is dictated by [Vaadin's Material Design specs](https://cdn.vaadin.com/vaadin-material-styles/1.2.0/demo/index.html).
+Since the web app uses the default Vaadin material theme, the font family is Roboto, the text color is `#6200ee`, and the background color is `#fff`.

 ### Storage

 `localStorage` is used to persist data.
 Each of the following headings are items present in `localStorage`.